 While the proposed requirements could be met by traditional chemical treatment, it is noteworthy that since the 2013 CASE Report there has been development of new water treatment technologies for cooling towers that can significantly increase cycles of concentration while minimizing or eliminating chemical management.
 A major driver for these technologies has been their implementation at federal facilities run by the General Services Administration (GSA) and studied by the National Renewable Energy Lab (NREL).
-While a typical cooling tower would have cycles of concentration between two and five, these technologies can increase cycles of concentration to values as high as 80.
-Based on available case studies on the implementation of these technologies in existing buildings, they can reduce water use by 20 to 32 percent, with an average savings across case studies of 24 percent.
+While a typical cooling tower would have cycles of concentration between two and five, these technologies can increase cycles of concentration of these technologies in existing buildings, they can reduce water use by 20 to 32 percent, with an average savings across case studies of 24 percent.
 (Tomberlin, Dean and Deru, Continuous Monitoring and Partial Water Softening for Cooling Tower Water Treatment 2020) (Tomberlin, Dean and Deru, Electrochemical Water Treatment for Cooling Towers 2018) (Cutler, et al. 2018) (Deru and Bonnema 2019) (U.S. Department of Energy 2016)